LordUbuntu/TDS/README.md

 # Download
 Releases are archived into a .love file in the releases page.
-To run the game, simply download the latest release and run with [love2d](https://love2d.org).
+To run the game, simply download the latest release and run with [love2d](https://love2d.org) by typing `love tds.love`.
+If you are on Windows, congratulations!
+Simply download one of the binary distributions, unzip it, and run tds.exe.